 The powers of a limited conservatorship are based on the type of limited conservatorship being applied for.
-There are different types of limited conservatorships; 1) conservatorship of the person, 2) conservatoship of the estate and 3) conservatorship of the person and estate.
+There are different types of limited conservatorships; 1) conservatorship of the person, 2) conservatorship of the estate, and 3) conservatorship of the person and estate.

 - A limited conservatorship of the estate.
 This type of limited conservatorship is a court arrangement in which the conservator handles the conservatee’s financial matters.
 Accordingly, the powers of a limited conservatorship of the estate allow the conservator to pay bills and collect income on behalf of the conservatee.
 For the most part, a limited conservatorship of the estate is not needed if the proposed conservatee receives public assistance such as Supplemental Security Income.
 By the same token, it is also not needed if the proposed conservatee is employed and earns a wage.
 However, a conservatorship of the estate will be needed if the proposed conservatee has other assets, such as an inheritance or a lawsuit settlement.

 The court will give the limited conservator specified responsibilities and duties in administering the conservatee’s person and their estate.
 More importantly, the Letters of Conservatorship and the court’s orders of appointment detail how the conservator is authorized to act on behalf of the conservatee.
 Essentially, one of the limited conservator’s primary duties is to help the limited conservatee develop self-reliance and independence.
 This involves providing the conservatee the opportunity to engage in training and education, social outings, and obtain medical and psychological services.

 Specifically, the powers of a limited conservatorship require the conservator to uphold the following duties on behalf of the conservatee’s estate: